All Episodes

 That's certainly not what they intend.

-Uh and the fact that you think of me even when reading USA Today, you have made my day.
+And the fact that you think of me even when reading USA Today, you have made my day.

 Oh, thanks, Rush.

-The thing that's very simple to take away from these last two years, be there a drought, uh for whatever reason they want to tell us.
+The thing that's very simple to take away from these last two years, be there a drought, for whatever reason they want to tell us, the bottom line is they don't know.

 They just don't know.

-Ten straight years of such storms and even more intense storms because of global warming.
+And the evidence is that after Hurricane Katrina, they predicted 10 years, 10 straight years of such storms and even more intense storms because of global warming.

-And uh not all of them have become hurricanes, and not all of them have hit the U.S. coastline.
+And not all of them have become hurricanes, and not all of them have hit the U.S. coastline.

-It's just uh it's just a tropical storm.
+It's just a tropical storm.

 So the bottom line is they're wrong.